vinnyhip/DependencyInjectionFromScratch/README.md

 ### Improvements

 * We now can easily pull out any service instances from the context by calling `getServiceInstance`
-* The services itself can access each other simply by declaring a field of the proper type
+* The main.services itself can access each other simply by declaring a field of the proper type
-* The services don't even have to know about the `DIContext` object.
+* The main.services don't even have to know about the `DIContext` object.

 ### Problems